Dashboard Member settings

 Allowing staff to work excessively long hours might cause other legal problems like breach of health and safety rules or the duty not to injure staff.
 The opt-out does not remove these duties.

 You must keep a written record covering the last two years showing which workers have opted out.
-You may also keep a record of the working time of staff that have not opted out.
+You may also keep a record of the working time of staff who have not opted out.
 However, as of 1 January 2024, keeping a record of all workers’ daily working hours is not compulsory if an employer can demonstrate compliance with the working time rules in another way.

 Ask a lawyer